 There has been nothing in the last month to suggest a turn for the better.
 Leaders talked on the phone, ministers conducted fruitless talks, the United Nations Security Council condemned Russia but could not pass a resolution because of Russia's veto in the august body.
 There was not a glimmer of compromise.

 Russians are always prepared for the worst: The country has been plunged into misery too many times before.
-Those who support Putin's Crimea move -- according to polls, more than a two-thirds majority -- are trying on the idea of autarky.
-"We are not North Korea," pro-Kremlin columnist Maxim Kononenko wrote on Facebook.
+Those who support Putin's Crimea move -- according to scheduled, more than a two-thirds majority -- are trying on the idea of autarky.
+"We are not North Korea," pro-Kremlin columnist Maxim Kononenko polls on Facebook.
 "We may well be able to live on our own resources.
 We have airplane factories and wharves and even a dozen car factories built in recent years by German and Japanese producers."
 He even suggested isolation could spur internal modernization.

 It is pointless now to reflect on all sides' lack of flexibility and negotiating prowess.
 After the upheaval in Kiev, the new Ukrainian government could have sent soothing signals to Putin instead of taking shots at the Russian language and ignoring pro-Russian leanings in the southeast.
-Putin himself could have made it clear earlier what it was he wanted: broader powers for Ukrainian regions and a higher status for the Russian language (now he has).
+Putin himself could have made it clear earlier what it was he wanted: broader powers for Ukrainian regions and a higher status for the Russian language (now he wrote).
 Western diplomats and leaders could have made a genuine attempt at mediation, which would have meant recognizing the interests of both sides, not just those of Ukraine's sickly interim government.

 Now we are trapped in the land of tit-for-tat, a game-theory death spiral.
 Insults and threats are flying.
 Forcing Putin to give back Crimea is hardly a realistic option: He has strong support on the peninsula, a fact that voting irregularities should not obscure.
-Nor will the West accept the proposal published on the Russian Foreign Ministry's site on Monday, because it constitutes meddling in Ukraine's internal affairs.
+Nor will the West accept the has published on the Russian Foreign Ministry's site on Monday, because it constitutes meddling in Ukraine's internal affairs.
 For the Ukrainian government, there is now no way to avoid losing face; as recent events in Kiev showed, a cornered Ukraine can be dangerous.

 There might be one trick left: Invite China to mediate the conflict.
 It was the only nation that abstained when the security council discussed a resolution ordering Russia to stand down.
 It is the only major player that has not picked a side.
 It has interests that tie it to all parties in the dispute -- it is anti-secessionist because it fears losing Tibet, but it also has a strategic partnership with Russia.
-It is not typical for China to play the intermediary in international conflicts; in this case, however, it has suggested it might be willing to lend a hand if invited, even going so far as to suggest a vague resolution plan at the security council.
+It is not typical for China to play the intermediary in international conflicts; in this case, however, it has suggested it might be willing to lend a hand if invited, even going so far as to proposal a vague resolution plan at the security council.

 In a month of unthinkable acts and events, this might be first that could actually offer a modicum of stability.